lab1092/blender-manual_ja/manual/render/output.rst

 Border
    You can render just a portion of the view instead of rendering the entire frame.
-While in Camera View, enable :guilabel:`Border` and press :kbd:`ctrl-B`, then drag a rectangle to define the area you want to render.
+While in Camera View, enable *Border* and press :kbd:`Ctrl-B`, then drag a rectangle to define the area you want to render.
-   :kbd:`ctrl-alt-B` is the shortcut to disable the border.
+   :kbd:`Ctrl-Alt-B` is the shortcut to disable the border.
-   Note that this disables the :guilabel:`Save Buffers` option in :guilabel:`Performance` and :guilabel:`Full Sample` option in :guilabel:`Anti-Aliasing`.
+   Note that this disables the *Save Buffers* option in *Performance* and *Full Sample* option in *Anti-Aliasing*.

-   Enabling :guilabel:`Crop` will crop the rendered image to the :guilabel:`Border` size, instead of rendering a black region around it.
+   Enabling *Crop* will crop the rendered image to the *Border* size, instead of rendering a black region around it.

 Frame Range
-   Set the :guilabel:`Start` and :guilabel:`End` frames for :doc:`Rendering Animations
+   Set the *Start* and *End* frames for :doc:`Rendering Animations
    </render/workflows/animations>`.
-   :guilabel:`Step` controls the number of frames to advance by for each frame in the timeline.
+   *Step* controls the number of frames to advance by for each frame in the timeline.

 Frame Rate
    For an :doc:`Animation </render/workflows/animations>` the frame rate,